 Vanguard has been offering multi-asset solutions in conjunction with Wellington since 1975 and today manages more than £1 trillion1 for multi-asset investors around the world.
-SustainableLife funds are the latest iteration of this range, designed for investors who prefer active management and want to prioritise sustainability.
+SustainableLife funds of this range are designed for investors who prefer active management and want to prioritise sustainability.

 Incorporates sustainability criteria, including a net zero commitment, helping to build a long-term competitive advantage that delivers sustainable returns.

-Provides an all-in-one portfolio of equities and bonds that is highly diversified across geographies, sectors and investment styles.
+Provides an actively managed all-in-one portfolio of equities and bonds that is highly diversified across geographies, sectors and investment styles.

 The Ongoing Charges Figure of the SustainableLife range is 0.48%2, which is significantly below the 1.1% average expense ratio of the Investment Association peer group3, meaning that sustainability and active management don't have to cost more.